Skip Navigation

 (“Is anyone better off?”)

-• Number of partnerships and collaborations formed between government agencies, community organizations, and private sector entities to design and implement comprehensive housing reparations programs.
+• Number of partnerships and collaborations led by Title V formed between government agencies, community organizations, and private sector entities to design and implement comprehensive housing reparations programs.
 (Shows the level of multi-sector alignment and coordination to support the approach)

-• Number of policy and system changes supported and implemented to address structural barriers to housing equity and create an enabling environment for reparations (e.g., fair housing laws, tenant protections, equitable zoning).
+• Number of initiatives supported by Title V to address structural challenges to housing value and create an enabling environment for reparations (e.g., fair housing laws and tenant protections).
 (Indicates the broader institutional and regulatory reforms needed to sustain the impact of the approach)

 Quadrant 4: